-Kourtney Kardashian’s Tiny Shorts Have Instagram Losing It’s Mind
+Kourtney Kardashian’s Tiny Shorts Have Instagram Losing Its Mind

 In the first photo, the Keeping Up with the Kardashians star sits on some outdoor furniture wearing a skimpy little bra-like crop top, which flaunted her ample cleavage, flat tummy, and toned abs.
 She added a pair of matching white shorts, which left little to the imagination and showcased her lean legs and curvy backside.

 Kourtney wore her long, dark hair parted down the center and styled in straight strands, which blew back in the wind.
 She also rocked a full face of makeup in the post, which included darkened eyebrows, long lashes, a bronzed glow, pink blush on her cheeks, and a light pink color on her lips.
-She finished off her look with a pair of oversize sunglasses.
+She finished off her look with a pair of oversized sunglasses.

 Kardashian posed for multiple other photos while sitting in the green grass with large trees in the background.
 The TV personality was joined by her youngest son, Reign Disick, in a few of the shots, and the little boy wore a pair of blue shorts, a lighter blue shirt, and some black sneakers.

-Of course, Kourt’s fans loved every single photo in the post, and took to the comment section to gush over her sexy new snaps.
+Of course, Kourt’s fans loved every single photo in the post and took to the comment section to gush over her sexy new snaps.

 “You look more natural then all of your sisters,” one Instagram user wrote.